Camp Banning |

 (1852 - 1854), Rubidoux

-A small 20-man Army detachment garrisoned the Rubidoux Grist Mill (1846) on the Santa Ana River.
+A small 20-man Army detachment garrisoned the Rubidoux Grist Mill (built 1846) on the Santa Ana River.
 Also called Rancho del Jurupa Post.
-Became known as Fort Jurupa and later as Fort Frémont.
+It was also commonly known as Fort Jurupa.
+Later known as Fort Frémont in some accounts, although John C. Frémont was not known to have ever been posted here.
 Marker located at 5540 Molina Way.

 (1856 - 1857), Colton

-An earthwork with one cannon, built by Mormon settler Jerome Benson during land squabbles between other settlers.
+A small earthwork with one brass cannon, built by Mormon settler Jerome Benson during land squabbles between other settlers.
 No remains.
 Marker (1935) located on the west side of town at 601 Hunts Lane.

 See also San Bernardino Posts from CA State Military Museum